 Theory of Operation

-The SDS Framework enables to record and playback one or more data streams to an application that is under development as shown in the diagram below.
-With the SDSIO Interface the data streams are connected to SDS data files.
-The file storage can be either embedded within the system and accessed by a file system or external on a host computer and accessed by a communication interface such as Ethernet or USB.
+The SDS Framework enables recording and playback of one or more data streams for an application under development, as shown in the diagram below.
+With the SDSIO interface, the data streams are connected to SDS data files.
+The file storage can be either embedded within the system and accessed via a file system, or external (on a host computer) and accessed via a communication interface such as Ethernet or USB.

 The DSP or ML algorithms that are tested operate on blocks and are executed periodically.
 This documentation uses these terms:

-- Data Block: is a set of input or output data which is processed in one step by a DSP or ML compute note.
+- Data Block: is a set of input or output data which is processed in one step by a DSP or ML compute node.

 - Block size: is the number of bytes of a data block.